jayy420/project/README.md

 # project
-This project is on cars dataset where i  have done EDA and prepared ML Model
+Here are some of the projects which i have worked on where i  have done Data Cleaning,EDA and prepared ML Model. also the are stock price prediction